zyteo/TheShelterPeople/readme.md

 - Backend change: User controller to include read and update
 - Backend change: Comment controller to include get comment by cat ID due to change from MongoDB to PostgreSQL
+- Config file for convenient switch of API url

 ### Deprecated